keymobdev/phonegap-plugins/README.md

 ```
 	keymob.initFromJSON(jsonString);
 ```
-   The first parameter  is context active, it as necessary, and can not be null.<br/>
-  The second parameter is the config info of each platform in json string format,json format reference template.<br/>
+  The  parameter is the config info of each platform in json string format,json format reference template.<br/>
-  The third parameter is   event listener of advertising,witch is a class that implements interface IAdEventListener, if you do not want to deal with advertising events, you can set it to null.<br/>

     You can Setup and   initialize keymob with Keymob.com service also,that will been more easy to use.
 ```
 	keymob.initFromKeymobService("1", true);
 ```
-   The first parameter  is context active, it as necessary, and can not be null.
-   The second parameter is ID got from Keymob.com
+   The first parameter is ID got from Keymob.com
-   The third parameter is   event listener of advertising,witch is a class that implements interface IAdEventListener, if you do not want to deal with advertising events, you can set it to null.<br/>
-   The fourth parameter is test mode switch，if you are testing ad set  true，change to false when publish
+   The second parameter is test mode switch，if you are testing ad set  true，change to false when publish

    Tip: ID can be got  from www.keymob.com  .